September 17, 2019

 For example, if there is a forum related to the topic that your own website covers, then it is excellent to get a few links from there.
 Blog comments rarely provide much value, but they can work if you want a balanced link profile with multiple nofollow links (blog comments are often nofollow).

-Another easy way to get links that are actually quite effective is to exchange links with your friends and partners.
-Do you know anyone else who also runs websites?
+Do you know any others who also run websites?
 Ask if they are interested in exchanging.
 If they have pages A and B and you have pages C and D, then you can easily find a way to provide links to each other.

 Reachouts don't always have a high conversion rate (measured by link request), but it's worth a try anyway.